 - I designed and implemented the network portion of an enterprise disaster recovery plan (similar to but slightly more complex than my post Easy Disaster Recovery Plan).
 This included segregating production and DR traffic with VRFs and BGP filtering.

 - I participated in the networking aspects of moving an in-house datacenter to a colocation facility and detailed the aspects of maintaining connectivity between the old and new datacenters during the migration and lessons learned during the process.
 This includes working with Cisco’s Nexus datacenter series switches running NX-OS.

-- I passed the Cisco CCIE Routing & Switching written exam, and later attempted the lab exam.
+- I passed the Cisco CCIE Routing & Switching written exam, and later attempted the lab exam (twice).
 I gained many skills that go far above and beyond the CCNP level, including multicast, QoS, and MPLS experience (both enterprise and service provider sides).
-My second attempt is coming soon.

 - I wrote a 3-part series On Learning describing the methods I discovered which work best for me to learn, retain, and manage large amounts of knowledge.

 - Using Python, YAML, Jinja2 and multithreading to rapidly generate and push configurations to multiple devices.
 One of the ways I used this knowledge in production was to generate a large configuration set of firewall rule changes.

 - I renewed my CCNP certification in 2016 and released two posts, one on various SWITCH topics, and one on various ROUTE topics.

 - I needed a simple configuration backup system for the hundreds of Cisco routers and switches on my network.
 I initially used RANCID, but then learned how to use Oxidized.